 What are the effects of a traumatic brain injury?

-Traumatic brain injury (TBI) can occur when something outside the body hits the head with significant force.
-Whether it is a head hitting the windshield during a car accident, an impact from a fall, head injuries received during sports or other recreational activities , or trauma from a nearby blast or explosion, TBI can cause changes in a person’s ability to think, control emotions, walk, or speak, and can also affect sense of sight or hearing.
+Traumatic brain injury (TBI) can occur when something outside the body hits the head with significant force or causes the head to forcefully and rapidly move.
+There are many causes of TBI, including when the head hits the windshield during a car accident, an impact from a fall, sports or other recreational activities, or trauma from a nearby blast or explosion during military service.
+Whatever the cause, TBI can affect the ability to think, control emotions, walk, or speak, along with their senses of sight or hearing.

 TBI can be mild to severe.
-Mild traumatic brain injury refers to brief changes in or loss of consciousness.
-Severe traumatic brain injury refers to longer periods of unconsciousness and memory loss around the event.
-While it may be easier to diagnose moderate to severe TBI, changes caused by any TBI could significantly affect many areas of a person’s life.
+Mild injuries are associated with brief changes in or loss of consciousness.
+Severe injuries involve longer periods of unconsciousness and memory loss around the event.
+Moderate and severe instances of TBI may be easier to diagnose.

 Physical effects may include: